meenulekha/tp/docs/DeveloperGuide.md

    - **Feature Flaw**: Adding events with dates in the past might not be accurate as ideally hackathon organisers would want to schedule events in the future.
    - **Proposed Fix**: Introduce restrictions for the event date that can be specified in the add event command
    - **Example**: addevent en/meeting ed/30-12-2023 ec/staff will be considered invalid

+3. **Implement priority system when assigning a person into a random group with Group Command**:
+   - **Feature Flaw**: Assigning a person to a totally random group might not be accurate as ideally hackathon would need groups with similar group sizes.
+   - **Proposed Fix**: Implement a priority system where the group that have fewer members have higher priority

+4. **Add an option to not include existing groups for GroupRandom Command**:
+   - **Feature Flaw**: Currently, GroupRandom Command will be randomly assigning group numbers, that ranges from 1 to a certain number.
+This is not ideal for when a hackathon organiser wants to randomize a subset of the contacts without changing the existing groups.
+   - **Proposed Fix**: Introduce an option to randomly assigning groups without modifying the existing group members.

 ## **Appendix: Effort**
 Our project involved the development of a comprehensive event management system, which presented several challenges and required significant effort.
 Unlike AB3, which deals with only one entity type (persons), our project dealt with multiple entity types (events, persons), making it more complex.